Rigging Instructions

 Light to Regular Wind: 8-25 knots: Downhaul sail until the 4th batten sleeve is greater than 90 degrees from the mast (Fig 9).
 The batten tip should always rest away from the mast, but never touching.

 8: Because of the M-TIP (Multi-Tack Inhaul Panel), the final downhaul level should always have approximately an inch of pulley lines exposed.
-(Fig 10) This is the minimum level required for the M-TIP straps to work effectively.
+(Fig 10) This is the maximum level at which the M-TIP straps can work effectively.
 It also means if you’re faced with stronger winds, you can still further downhaul and flatten the sail.
 Approximately 1/2 inch to zero distance from the base of the extension is the ideal level for the M-TIP (Fig 11).

 9: Once the downhaul is set, make sure the clew is free from the boom end and not restricted from contracting when M-TIP is activated.